 Lawyer | ADVOCATE

-Peter Maybarduk directs Public Citizen’s access to medicines and knowledge economy group, which helps partners worldwide secure the benefits of technology and culture for all.
-The group’s work has shaped major legislation and executive action to make medicine affordable and changed the course of international trade negotiations to protect health and digital rights.
-Today, Maybarduk and his colleagues are working to improve COVID-19 pandemic response and prevent a global vaccine apartheid.
+Peter Maybarduk directs Public Citizen’s access to medicines group, which helps partners worldwide make medicine available and affordable for all.
+The group’s work has shaped legislation and executive action in the United States and abroad and changed the course of international trade negotiations.
+Maybarduk and his colleagues help organize the global movement for COVID vaccine access and have rallied support to expand vaccine manufacturing and technology transfer to developing countries.

 Maybarduk has provided technical and strategic assistance to public agencies and civil society groups in dozens of countries since 2007.
 He has appeared in The New York Times, The Wall Street Journal, The Washington Post, The Times of India, The Guardian and other major papers.
+He recently joined the governance board of the Medicines Patent Pool, a United Nations-backed organization that negotiates licenses among drugmakers to expand global availability of affordable generics.
 Maybarduk is an intellectual property expert and affiliate fellow with the Information Society Program at Yale Law School.
 He studied technology law at the University of California at Berkeley and anthropology at The College of William and Mary in Virginia.
-Read Public Citizen’s 2015 profile of Maybarduk.
+Read Public Citizen’s profile of Maybarduk.

 Composer | Performer